Strethall

 Strethall is a village and civil parish in the Uttlesford district, in the county of Essex, England, near the town of Saffron Walden.
 At the 2021 census the parish had a population of 27.

 Having suffered no casualties in World War I it is known as one of the thankful villages.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 1.

 The Icknield Way Path passes through the village on its 110-mile route between Ivinghoe Beacon in Buckinghamshire and Knettishall Heath in Suffolk.
 The A route for walkers, horse riders and off-road cyclists also passes through the village.